AK-100 (rifle family): AK-100 series

-Rifles in the 100 series have been exported to and/or adopted by a variety of countries, notably: Armenia, Cyprus, Serbia, Syria, Uruguay, Iran, Pakistan, Saudi Arabia, Indonesia, and Venezuela.
+Rifles in the 100 series have been exported to and/or adopted by a variety of countries, notably: Armenia, Cyprus, Indonesia, Iran, Pakistan, Saudi Arabia, Serbia, Syria, Uruguay, and Venezuela.

 The AK-105 has also seen some domestic use, filling a niche role as a middle ground between the AK-74M and AKS-74U.

 Related development

-Later Kalashnikov started offering the AK-107 / AK-108 / AK-109 (in order 5.45×39, 5.56×45, 7.62×39) models.
+Later Kalashnikov started offering the AK-107 / AK-108 (in order 5.45×39, 5.56×45) models.
 Externally they are very similar to the AK-100 series (with some minor differences) and are offered in the same calibers.
 Internally they use a radically different gas system and incorporate the Balanced Automatics Recoil System (BARS).

 AK-100M/200 series

 The AK-100M/AK-200 rifle family was initially conceived around 2009 as an improved variant of the basic AK-100 series.
 The development of the AK-100M/AK-200 family was stopped around 2011 but resumed around 2016.
 In 2017, Kalashnikov unveiled the modernized versions of the AK-100 family of rifles.
 Main key takeaways compared to the AK-100 variants is the additional picatinny rails, accurized barrel, improved flash hider device, pinned barrel components instead of pressed in.
 Additionally, the handguard possesses 4 rails instead of two, with a rail on the top of the dustcover, which is hinged.
 Overall, it is considerably designed to use modern optics compared to its predecessor.